opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 Once setup is complete, you may run the unit and integration tests.

 ### Unit Tests
+Invoke unit tests by running the following command within the root directory of the repository:

 ```
 make test
 ```

 ### Integration Tests